Sorting fact, disinformation amid Russian war on Ukraine

 Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening can be difficult.
-Here’s a look at what could be confirmed Wednesday as Russia’s military assault on Ukraine was in its seventh day.
+Here’s a look at what could be confirmed Tuesday as Russia’s military assault on Ukraine was in its sixth day.

+— Russian shelling continued to hit civilian targets in Ukraine’s second-largest city, Kharkiv.
+In video verified by the AP, explosions burst one after the other through a residential area of the city.

+— The administration headquarters in Kharkiv’s city center also was targeted.
+Images showed the building’s facade and interior badly damaged by a powerful explosion that also blew up part of its roof.
+Closed-circuit television footage showed a fireball engulfing the street in front of the building, with a few cars rolling out of the billowing smoke.
+An emergency official said the bodies of at least six people had been pulled from the ruins and at least 20 other people were wounded.

 ANNOUNCED BY RUSSIAN AUTHORITIES